More Info Rigid Heddle Looms

 Beka Beginners Rigid Heddle Loom: This is an even more bare bones RH loom.
 It does not have a heddle block to secure the rigid heddle i place while weaving and there is not a traditional cloth or warp beam.
 This also does not come with a warping peg.
 The heddles come in 8, 10, and 12 dent.
 It is available in 4 inch and 10 inch weaving width.

 Yarns for Rigid Heddle Looms

-RH looms are best suited for knitting weight yarns.
-They are a great bridge into weaving for a knitter who is overwhelmed by their stash and wants a faster way to turn their yarn into a finished project.
+Rigid heddle looms are best suited for knitting weight yarns.
+They are a great bridge into weaving for a knitter who is overwhelmed by their stash and would like a quicker way to turn their yarn into a finished project.
 The weaver has to match their yarn to their rigid heddle.
 The dent size dictates the size of the yarn used.
 The following chart gives you a good idea of what yarn is used at what dent.

 Some of the heavier cotton weaving yarns (3/2 in particular) can be used in the 10 and 12 dent heddle depending on what the weaver wants to do.
 Lighter weight yarns can be used with the proper accessories which are covered bellow.

 Accessories for Rigid Heddle Looms